-Take Your Houseplants for a Walk Day is celebrated on 27th July, on this bizarre day, people walk their houseplants around, so they can get to know their environment a little more, which supposedly provides the plants with a sense of knowing and familiarization to their surround areas.
+Take Your Houseplants for a Walk Day is celebrated on July 27th.
+On this bizarre day, people walk their houseplants around, so they can get to know their environment a little more, which supposedly provides the plants with a sense of knowing and familiarization with their surrounding areas.

 In 2010 Japan’s government decided to check up on many of the more-aged members of its community.
-What it found, however, was that many of Japan’s older citizens had died, and that their children had hid their deaths in order to carry on cashing their numerous pension checks!
+What it found, however, was that many of Japan’s older citizens had died and that their children had hidden their deaths in order to carry on cashing their numerous pension checks!

 Murphy beds have been attributed as the cause of people’s deaths before.
-Most recently in 2005 when two women were trapped and suffocated to the death by their Murphy bed.
+Most recently, in 2005 when two women were trapped and suffocated to death by their Murphy bed.

-In 2002, Brazilian mechanic Alfredo Moser invented a new type of lamp that uses absolutely no electric whatsoever!
-The Moser-lamp is created using a plastic bottle filled with water and the smallest bit of bleach (to stop the bottle turning green with algae), and works through the refraction of natural light – kicking out roughly 40 – 60 watts per lamp!
-They are becoming popular in many countries where electricity is an expensive commodity, and have been fitted in over 140,000 homes in the Philippines.
-Despite the success of his invention, Alfredo Moser has not become rich from it, but has instead a great sense of pride at his altruism.
+In 2002, Brazilian mechanic Alfredo Moser invented a new type of lamp that uses absolutely no electricity whatsoever!
+The Moser-lamp is created using a plastic bottle filled with water and the smallest bit of bleach (to stop the bottle from turning green with algae) and works through the refraction of natural light – kicking out roughly 40 – 60 watts per lamp!
+They are becoming popular in many countries where electricity is an expensive commodity and have been fitted in over 140,000 homes in the Philippines.
+Despite the success of his invention, Alfredo Moser has not become rich from it but has instead a great sense of pride in his altruism.

 In 1995, strange 7-foot circular patterns were discovered on the ocean’s floor.
-Deemed the ‘crop circles of the sea’, these mysterious patterns went unanswered for until early 2011 when it was discovered that 5-inch long male puffer-fish were the culprits.
-After studying these animals, scientists have discovered that the meticulous creation and upkeep of these patterns by the puffer-fish serve as an attraction for the opposite sex as well as a nest for the female puffer-fish’s eggs.
+Deemed the “crop circles of the sea,” these mysterious patterns went unanswered until early 2011 when it was discovered that 5-inch-long male puffer-fish were the culprits.
+After studying these animals, scientists have discovered that the meticulous creation and upkeep of these patterns by the pufferfish serve as an attraction for the opposite sex as well as a nest for the female pufferfish’s eggs.

-In the bioengineering department of the University of Illinois, researchers have created small ‘biobots’, partly out of synthetic gel and partly out of muscle cell, that can move on their own.
-Whilst only a small scientific step, this is the building blocks for ‘nanotechnology’: tiny devices that could exist within the human body, freely detecting illness and administering medication.
+In the bioengineering department of the University of Illinois, researchers have created small “biobots,” partly out of the synthetic gel and partly out of muscle cells, that can move on their own.
+Whilst only a small scientific step, this is the building block for “nanotechnology” – tiny devices that could exist within the human body, freely detecting illness and administering medication.

 The bumblebee bat is not only the world’s smallest bat, but it is also the world’s smallest mammal.
 These cute little creatures weigh only 2 grams.
 They are 29 to 33mm in length, with a wingspan of approximately 170mm!